barsoom/attr_extras/README.md

 ### `static_facade`

-`static_facade :allow?, :user` defines a `.allow?` class method that delegates to an instance method by the same name, having first provided `user` as a private reader.
+`static_facade :allow?, :user` defines an `.allow?` class method that delegates to an instance method by the same name, having first provided `user` as a private reader.

 This is handy when a class-method API makes sense but you still want [the refactorability of instance methods](http://blog.codeclimate.com/blog/2012/11/14/why-ruby-class-methods-resist-refactoring/).